Owl-Boy/CMI-Notes/Notes/Communication Free Petri-Net.md

 # Communication Free Petri-Net
 ---
 >[!idea] Simpler Model
->This is a restricted version of a [[Petri Net]] where a transition is only allowed to consume at most 1 token in total (which also means that it can only take it from at most 1 place).
+>This is a restricted version of a [[Petri Net]] where a transition is only allowed to consume exactly 1 token in total (which also means that it can only take it from at most 1 place).
->It can put multiple tokens in multiple places, no restriction on that.
+>It can put multiple tokens in multiple places, there is no restriction on that.

 >[!definition]
 >Let